-Your oven has two rack positions in the upper oven (A, B) and four rack positions in the lower oven (R, 1, 2, 3).
 Recommended rack positions for various types of foods are provided in the Cooking Guide.
 Adjusting rack position is one way to impact cooking results.
 For example, if you would prefer darker tops on cakes, muffins, or cookies, try moving food one rack position higher.
 If you find foods are too brown on top try moving them down next time.

-When baking with multiple pans and on multiple racks, ensure there is sufficient space between pans to allow air to flow.
-This may improve cooking evenness.
+When baking with multiple pans and on multiple racks, ensure there is at least $1\frac{1}{2}$ " between pans to allow sufficient space for air to flow.